Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Truncation of the group quantum Fourier transform

-The truncated QFT acts as an isometry from the ancilla register into the output subspace on all states within the truncated edge Hilbert space, provided the $t$-design condition from Section~\ref{sec:tdesign} is satisfied.
-To see this, consider the inner product of two output states:
+\begin{lemma}[Isometry property] Under the $t$-design condition of lemma~\ref{lem:tdesign}, the truncated QFT acts as an isometry from the ancilla register into the output subspace on all states within the truncated edge Hilbert space. \end{lemma}